Saz5359/Project-6-Authentication-JWT-React-MERN/README.md

 - The app verifies the JWT and user permissions before providing access.
 - Different user roles for the employees (Normal, Management, and Admin) determine their access to resources:

-  - Normal users can read the credential repository, and add new credentials in it.
+  - Normal users can read the credential repository, and add new credentials.
   - Management users can do the above plus update credentials.
   - Admin users can do the above plus they can change the user role of any user.